 Once again, you can utilize a software tool out there that will help you collect this data from the start!
 There are some great softwares out there that can be found by a simple Google search.
 I also suggest using some sort of spreadsheet to catalog your growth as you get closer to reaching your goals.

 Once you feel comfortable with these three dynamics, you can then begin to construct the strategy on which Social Media platforms to use and practical action steps you want to focus on!

-We’d love to hear how developing your social strategy is going.
-Comment below or message in!
-We’d be happy to hear your feedback.
+We'd love to hear how developing your social strategy is going.
+Message in!
+We'd be happy to hear your feedback.